How Much Money Are You Really “Saving” on Black Friday?

 Black Friday marks the beginning of the American holiday shopping season.
 This period is renowned for its shopping sales and massive discounts, with Black Friday itself being the busiest shopping day of the season for brick-and-mortar retail stores.

 Over this period, it’s very easy for shoppers to convince themselves that they are saving money.
 However, if an item you don’t absolutely need costs $400 regularly but $300 on sale, you are not saving $100; you are really spending $300 unnecessarily.
-The average American has a credit card balance of $6,375, which is a 3% increase from last year.
-Moreover, when it comes to states with the highest credit card debt, Pennsylvania currently ranks fifth.
+The average credit card debt per household in America rose 7.9% to $10,170 in the second quarter of 2023, up from $9,245 in the second quarter of 2022.
+Households in Pennsylvania come in slightly lower at an average of $7, 517.
 So, what this suggests is that all those holiday “savings” could actually be harmful to your personal financial situation.

 To help protect yourself this shopping season, it pays to understand the mentality behind these sales.
 Seasoned retailers know all too well how to leverage consumer psychology to make Black Friday deals appear better than they actually are, so here are a few tricks of the trade to be wary of as you reach for your credit card.